eatdust/wipistepper/README.md

 driver, through the 'clk' gate, to accelerate the motor to *rpm* angular speed with a *rpmps* acceleration.
 The motor will stay at maximum speed during *msrun=5000* milliseconds.
-Then it decelerates and stop.
+Then it decelerates and stops.
 Pulses are software generated, they are not very accurate and some can be skipped depending on what the operating system is prioritizing.
 You won't be able to reach high speed with software generated pulses.